apache/arrow-cookbook/java/source/python_java.rst

 PyArrow Java Integration
 ========================

-PyArrow for Python is a strong API which is useful for certain Java application development.
+The PyArrow library offers a powerful API for Python that can be integrated with Java applications.
+This document provides a guide on how to enable seamless data exchange between Python and Java components using PyArrow.

 .. contents::

 Dictionary Data Roundtrip
 =========================

-    To demonstrate how dictionary data can be used in both Python and Java, consider the following.

-    Data is created in Python, then it will be accessed in Java and data will be updated. updated data will be again used in Python and validated for consistency through out the entire application.
+    This section demonstrates a data roundtrip, where a dictionary array is created in Python, accessed and updated in Java, and finally re-accessed and validated in Python for data consistency.

 Python Component:
 -----------------

+    The Python code uses jpype to start the JVM and make the Java class MapValuesConsumer available to Python.
+    Data is generated in PyArrow and exported through C Data to Java.

 .. code-block:: python